NeoSmartpen/Ncode-SDK2.0/readme.md

+### notice
+This is beta(unstable) version.
+The API spec or sample code can be changed without notice.

+---
 ## Ncode™ SDK

 Ncode™ SDK for printing Ncode patterns.
 This open-source library allows you to apply Ncode™ on your paper forms.